 This is a recurring pro-Kremlin disinformation narrative about NATO allegedly pursuing a belligerent and hostile agenda against Russia.

-The claim that NATO is encircling Russia is one of the myths about NATO.
+First, NATO is not encircling Russia.
 Russia's land border is just over 20,000 kilometres long.
 Of that, less than one-sixteenth (1,215 kilometres), is shared with NATO members.
 Russia has land borders with 14 countries.
 Only five of them are NATO members.